"Confidence comes not from always being right but from not fearing to be wrong."

 Confidence

 Confidence is self-trust.
-It’s the sense that you can meet life as it is—no need to pretend to be more, and no need to shrink into less.
-It’s not loud or forced.
-It’s something you carry quietly, a lived comfort with yourself that grows from showing up day after day.
+It's the sense that we can meet life as it is—no need to pretend to be more, no need to shrink into less.
+It's not loud or forced.
+It's something we carry quietly, a lived comfort with ourselves that grows from showing up day after day.

 Confidence and the Chief

-For the mature Chief, confidence is not a performance.
-It's a grounded presence that starts in the body: feet on the floor, weight supported, spine upright, breath free.
-You feel both steady and alive, able to meet whatever comes.
+For the Mature Chief, confidence is not performance.
+It's grounded presence that starts in the body: feet on the floor, weight supported, spine upright, breath free.
+We feel both steady and alive, able to meet whatever comes.

 From this grounded base, the Chief's confidence follows a deeper calling.
-He keeps showing up for what matters, even when it isn't easy or recognized by others.
-His resolve does not depend on applause or external reward.
-Confidence becomes a commitment.
+He keeps showing up for what matters, even when it isn't easy or recognized.
+His resolve doesn't depend on applause or external reward.
+Confidence becomes commitment.

 The Shadows of Confidence